Apurve7/Arduino-with-Tricolour-LED-and-Push-Button/README.md

 Click the Upload button to send the program to your Arduino.

-Press and hold the push button.
-The LED should begin its rapid blinking cycle of red, green, and blue.
+Press the push button.
+The LED should begin blinking cycle of red, green, and blue with each press

 Release the button.
 The blinking should stop immediately.